Special Announcement For Students Admitted for Fall 2021:

 Due to COVID 19, UC Berkeley will not host its annual CalDay Open House Event.

-For a curriculum overview specifically for Jr Transfer Students, join a meeting with advisors Julia Konopasek and Catherine Bouvier Dang.
+For a curriculum overview specifically geared for Jr Transfer Students, join a meeting with advisors Julia Konopasek and Catherine Bouvier Dang.
 Julia & Catherine will review the courses necessary to earn your degree, show you where to find curriculum information and answer your questions.

 See the FAQ page.